 Serve with brown rice, sour cream, grated cheese, avocado and wedges of lime

 Stir in the onion mixture, tinned tomatoes, tomato paste, Worcestershire sauce and crumble in the stock cube.
 Season with salt and pepper.
 Bring to the boil, cover then reduce temperature and simmer over a gentle heat for around 50 minutes to 1 hour, stirring occasionally until the mixture is rich and thickened.
-Add the beans and sweetcorn and cook for a further 10 minutes with the lid to the side.
+Add the beans and sweetcorn and cook for a further 10 minutes with the lid to the side, stirring regularly.
 At the end of the cooking time, add the fresh herbs and remove from the heat.